Configure Interfaces

 Select the active mode:

-Enter a hexadecimal list for the Ethernet Segment Indicator (ESI).
+Enter a hexadecimal number for the Ethernet Segment Indicator (ESI).
+Standby (Group of Fields) - Activate on Monitor (Group of Fields)

-5. Click Subinterfaces, and then click the Add (1).jpg Add icon to add a subinterface.
+Add icon to add a subinterface.
 You can configure up to 4095 subinterfaces on an interface.
-Enter information for the following fields.
+In the Add Subinterface screen, click the General subtab and enter information for the following fields.

-Unit Enter a unit number for the subinterface.
+Field Description Unit Enter a unit number for the subinterface.
+VLAN ID Enter the virtual LAN ID for the subinterface.

 Range: 0 through 4094